How Long Can Golden Retrievers Hold Their Pee?

 During playtime or engaging activities, dogs may become so engrossed that they forget to urinate until it becomes urgent, leading to accidents indoors.

-It’s essential for pet owners to provide regular pee breaks during play sessions to prevent accidents and reinforce appropriate toileting behavior.
+Pet owners need to provide regular pee breaks during play sessions to prevent accidents and reinforce appropriate toileting behavior.

 Establishing a designated pee spot and encouraging frequent breaks can help puppies and active dogs develop good habits and avoid accidents indoors.